jzlianglu/pykaldi2/README.md

  4. Joint frontend and backend optimization.
  5. Support more neural network models

-If you are intersted to contribute to this line of research, please contact Liang Lu (email address can be found in the arxiv paper).
+If you are intersted to contribute to this line of research, please contact Liang Lu (email address is provided in the arxiv paper).

 ## Reference